trainboy2019/FEAT/README.md

 ![UI](example_pictures/UI.png)

-Fire Emblem Archive Tool (A tool to automatically extract data from 3DS Fire Emblem archives)
+Fire Emblem Archive Tool (NOTE: this version is for use with FE Heroes only.)

 Credit to [ctpktool](https://github.com/polaris-/ctpktool) and [DSDecmp](https://github.com/einstein95/dsdecmp), from which code is used for ctpk unpacking and LZ decompression, respectively.